 In other words, you can’t just go and put a huge bike rack on the back of your caravan or camper without ensuring it, or the bikes on it, don’t obstruct the trailer’s lights in any way.
 This requirement also extends to the visibility of the registration plate on the trailer.
 Doing so could land you with a hefty fine.

 You may have to fit a secondary set of lights and registration plate if fitting your bike rack this way.

 Is your caravan bike rack convenient to use?

 Let’s say, for the sake of the argument, you’re able to install a bike rack on your caravan or camper and you’ve ensured you have got around all the issues previously discussed.
 There’s one last issue you may be faced with.

 Inevitably, bike racks will have to be mounted either on the front toolbox on the drawbar, on the rear wall of the caravan, or on the rear bumper.
 All of these positions will necessarily be high off the ground.
 Lifting bikes on and off these racks will require a degree of fitness and, possibly, a step ladder of some sort.
 It can be physically difficult and, if you’re not too steady on your feet, quite dangerous.

 We quite often see bikes that have been mounted onto a caravan bike rack that have never been used.
 Why?
 Because it is simply too much trouble to take the bikes off and put them back on again after use.
 You really do need to be certain that you will use the bikes enough to justify the effort.

 A final word

-It may seem like we are trying to discourage you from fitting bike racks to your caravan or camper but that is simply not the case.
-All we want to do is to point out some of the issues you will face so you can decide whether or not the need to take bikes with you is worth all the effort required.
+It may seem like we are trying to discourage you from fitting bike racks to your caravan or camper, but that is simply not the case.
+All we want to do is point out some of the issues to save you hassles later.
+If we could offer you one last piece of advice, it would be to thoroughly research your options.